Pope Pius XII: Archbishop and papal nuncio

-According to Sister Pascalina Lehnert, the Nuncio was repeatedly threatened by emissaries of the Bavarian Soviet Republic.
-Once, in a violation of international law, the Bavarian Revolutionary Government attempted to confiscate the Nunciature's car at gunpoint.
-Despite their demands, however, Pacelli refused to leave his post.
+According to his housekeeper Pascalina Lehnert, Pacelli was repeatedly threatened by emissaries of the Bavarian Soviet Republic, who at one point tried to confiscate the nunciature car at gunpoint.
+Despite all this, Pacelli refused to leave his post.
+Some of Pacelli's Munich staff stayed with him the rest of his life, including his advisor Robert Leiber and Lehnert, who became a confidante.

-After the Bavarian Soviet Republic was defeated and toppled by Freikorps and Reichswehr troops, the Nuncio focused on, according to Lehnert, "alleviating the distress of the postwar period, consoling, supporting all in word and deed".